El Santos vs. la Tetona Mendoza

 El Santos vs. la Tetona Mendoza (lit.
-'The Saints vs. the Busty Mendoza') is a 2012 Mexican adult animated action black comedy film based on José Ignacio Solórzano and Trino Camacho's comic strip series.
+'The Saints vs. the Busty Mendoza') is a 2012 Mexican adult animated action-adventure black comedy film based on the comic strip series by José Ignacio Solórzano and Trino Camacho (also known as "Jis y Trino").

 The film features an ensemble voice cast of Daniel Giménez Cacho, José María Yazpik, Héctor Jiménez, Regina Orozco, and Cheech Marin.
 It is produced by Ánima Estudios under its adult label Átomo Films and distributed by Videocine.

 It was released in Mexico on 30 November 2012.